 One of the issues thrown up by this approach is the ability to share data.
 Survey respondents raised this as one of their primary concerns: ‘Data Sharing between organisations’; clear and consistent co-ordination and information sharing’; ‘Culture shift from silo working and inconsistent collaboration’.

 Pro2col already helps several councils to address these issues with cost-effective, secure and managed file transfer solutions, including Cambridgeshire County Council.

 “Our users and partners are very happy, we have successfully changed our file transfer methods with minimal disruption, we have very robust measures in place to prevent leaked data, and we’ve exceeded all of our objectives for the project.”

 Alan Shields, Chief Architect, LGSS IT, Cambridgeshire County Council,

-If you would like more information on the solution we provided for Cambridgeshire, please download the case study from here.
+If you would like more information about the solution we provided for Cambridgeshire County Council,read the full case study.

 Pro2col: A G-Cloud 12 supplier